Application Notes for Technosoft Intelligent Drives

 Motion start/stop using two digital inputs

-This application note describes how to use two digital inputs (IN0 and IN1), to start/stop the motor movement.
+This application note describes how to use two digital inputs (IN0 and IN1), to start/stop the motion profile.

 How to call a TML function from a master

-This application note describes how to create a TML function and call it from an RS232, a CANOpen or an EtherCAT master.
+This application note describes how to create a TML function with EasyMotion Studio II and call it from an RS232, a CANopen or an EtherCAT master.

 This application note describes how to activate and customize the TML interrupt services routines, using an example that sets the “Int 10 – Time period has elapsed” interrupt, to flash a LED, connected to one of the drive digital outputs.

-How to restore the drive after a fault
+How to restore the operation after a fault

 Default behavior in case of an error: